 Karthik Pandalaneni, Ph.D., Assistant Director, [email protected]

-Dr. Pandalaneni joined PPIC in Nov 2020 initially taking responsibilities as Manager of Operations and in June 2022 he assumed the role of Assistant Director.
-He moved to St. Paul, MN after working as a Global Application Scientist after completing his Ph.D. in Food Science at Kansas State University (2018).
-During his Ph.D. he worked on improving dairy processing techniques in lactose crystallization and worked on evaluating high protein dairy beverage stability by studying ingredient functionality in the application.
-He brings expertise on ingredient functionalities and their interactions in food applications.
-Dr. Pandalaneni obtained his Master’s in Food Biotechnology from the University of Leeds, UK, in 2010 and his Bachelor’s degree in Industrial Biotechnology from India, 2009.
-He has work experience working in different roles in the food industry in both the UK and India as well.
-Dr. Pandalaneni is responsible for managing research projects, collaborations with PPIC industry partners, in addition to coordinating PPIC events, communications, and web design.
+Dr. Karthik Pandalaneni joined PPIC in November 2020 as Manager of Operations and assumed the role of Assistant Director in June 2022.
+As the Assistant Director of PPIC, he oversees research projects, conducts member relationships, and coordinates PPIC events and communications.
+Additionally, Karthik seeks out research funds for the center from federal and state commodity groups, and develops research grant proposals.
+Prior to working for PPIC, he was a Global Application Scientist.
+He completed his Ph.D. in Food Science from Kansas State University (2018).
+During his Ph.D. he worked on improving dairy processing techniques in lactose crystallization and evaluating high protein dairy beverage stability by studying ingredient functionality in the application.
+He obtained his Master’s in Food Biotechnology from the University of Leeds, UK, in 2010 and his Bachelor’s degree in Industrial Biotechnology from India, in 2009.
+He enjoys spending time with his wife and daughter, and exploring all that Minnesota has to offer, especially in the summertime!

 Adiella joined the PPIC team in February 2021 in an administrative role.
 She graduated from Simon Fraser University (Canada) with a Bachelor of General Studies in Education in 2014.
 A Bachelor of General Studies allowed her to have a balanced education between the arts and sciences.
-For the past 6 years she has been teaching in Elementary schools in Brazil and England.
+For 6 years she taught in elementary schools in Brazil and England.
 During that time, she spent many hours editing a number of Food Science and Engineering research papers.
-After years of working with children, including one year (2020) of online schooling, Adiella can appreciate the importance of projects being visually appealing and well organized.
+After years of working with children, including one year of online schooling during covid, Adiella can appreciate the importance of projects being visually appealing and well organized.
 She brings an artistic side to updating and managing our PPIC website, as well as producing promotional material.
-She is also responsible for overseeing PPIC meetings and industry communications, updating informational documents, and editing research papers.

 Serap Vatansever, Ph.D., Postdoctoral Researcher, [email protected]